Sv443/BetterYTM/contributing.md

   Starts Storybook for developing and testing components.
 After launching, it will automatically open in your default browser.
 - **`pnpm run gen-readme`**
   Updates the README files by inserting different parts of generated sections into them.
+- **`pnpm run tr-changed <keys>`**
+  Removes the provided keys (comma-separated) from all translation files but `en-US.json`
+  This is useful when the translation for one or more keys has changed and needs to be regenerated for all locales with `pnpm run tr-format -p`
 - **`pnpm run tr-progress`**
   Checks all translation files for missing strings and updates the progress table in `assets/translations/README.md`
   Will also be run automatically after every script build.